 We will review your application once it is received by our office and will notify applicants of their application status by the end of May.

 After a student is accepted, they will need to submit confirmation form that will be sent within their acceptance email.

 Students will need access to technology (laptop, iPad, cell phone, etc.) to participate in this program; technology will not be provided.

 Prior to the start of the program, students will be emailed the course website that includes the daily zoom links to join the virtual conference call, curriculum, agenda, and other materials.

 Where does College Dollars & Sense take place?

 The College Dollars & Sense program takes place via Zoom.

 Yes, plan for 1-2 hours of homework daily.
 Homework must be completed to receive stipend.

 What does a typical day at College Dollars & Sense look like?

-A typical day will begin with a morning of lessons on personal finance taught by different engaging and experienced instructors, including both individual, hands-on activities and group exercises.
-Participants will also explore the University of Minnesota and visit a local company (in-person program only), as well as listen to guest speakers from the local business community.
+A typical day will begin with a morning of lessons on personal finance taught by different engaging and experienced instructors, including both individual, hands-on activities and group exercises, and guest speakers from the local business community.